publitas/docs/source/viewer-message-api.md

 }
 ```

-Once you've parsed the message to get the event data, you can react on the event type in your code.
+Once you've parsed the message to get the event data, you can react to the event type in your code.
 Currently only one event type is supported:

 ## stateChange Event